-Risk of Accidents Highest for Beginner Motorcyclists
+Risk of Accidents Highest for Beginner Motorcyclists in Boston

 Motorcyclists, who have been on the road for just a few days, are at the highest risk of accidents.
 In fact, the risk of an accident is the highest during the first 30 days on the road.
 You don’t have to be a Boston motorcycle accident attorney to understand why this is so.
 What’s intriguing however, is that those risks of accidents during the first month are very real even if the motorcyclist undergoes a training program before he begins riding.